danalex97/CircTex/README.md

 # CircTex

 * Intractive Haskell based command line application.
-* CircTex takes a boolean expression with variable inputs ( used named )
+* CircTex takes a boolean expression with variable inputs. ( user named )
 * Due to Haskell's versatility the code can be easily modified for different purposes.
-* Multiple useful function are implemented, all being marked in the modules.
+* Multiple useful functions are implemented, all being marked in the modules.

 Symbols and precedence
 ======================